 Help for students with financial needs outside of the expected costs of education.

-The Student Emergency Relief Fund was created, as part of the Invisible Need Project, to assist WMU students who have urgent financial needs that would interfere with their path to graduation from Western Michigan University.
-This fund is made possible through donor generosity, including an endowment and the sales of the official WMU Game Day t-shirt.
+The Student Emergency Relief Fund was created, as part of Essential Needs, to assist WMU students who have urgent financial emergencies that would interfere with their path to graduation from Western Michigan University.
+This fund is made possible through donor generosity, including an endowment and previous sales of the official WMU Game Day t-shirt.

-The Invisible Need Project defines an emergency as "a circumstance that jeopardizes a student's ability to meet their basic needs and requires action" and is intended for unexpected costs of attendance (i.e. car repair, fire/flood damage, etc.) The SERF is not intended to support expected costs of attendance (tuition and fees, past due balances of outstanding charges, etc.).
+The SERF is not intended to support expected costs of attendance (tuition, textbooks, past due balances of outstanding charges, etc.) or be used on an ongoing basis for routine expenses.
 Students who need assistance in meeting their expected costs of attendance should contact Bronco Express (domestic students), or International Admissions and Services (international students) to schedule an appointment with a representative to discuss their situation.

 For the year and/or term in which assistance is sought, students must: